 - Contrast sensitivity – during cloudy weather the light may be poor, making it harder to identify the lines or assess the speed of the ball due to poor contrast.
 Also, the player needs to identify a high flying ball against different backgrounds, such as the sky and the crowd.

 - Glare recovery – in bright sunlight, a shot may get lost in sudden glare.

 The next time you watch Djokovic, Nadal, Thiem, or Federer, keep the above in mind.
 You’ll start noticing how essential vision-related capabilities are.
 Ask yourself if any of your own players may be lacking the visual skills to become the winners you want them to be.

 Sports Vision Training in Illinois

 You can provide your athletes with a visual advantage by adding a dedicated sports vision training program to their routine.
 Athlete training takes place at Vision & Sensory Integration Institute.
 Your players will also receive instructions on how to exercise in their own time and as part of their regular sports training.
-Contact Dr. Ingryd Lorenzana for more information and schedule an appointment today.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Contact Dr. Ingryd Lorenzana for more information and schedule an appointment today.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.